 Did any audiophile reviewers ever play the album and report on its amazing sound?
-Not that we are aware of.
+None that I know of.

-Do they have the kind of playback systems — the big rooms, the big speakers, the freedom from compression and artificiality — that are required to get the most from a recording such as this one?
+Do they have the kind of playback systems — the big rooms, the big speakers, the speed, the energy, the power — that are required to get the most from a recording such as this?

 Doubtful.
 Unlikely in the extreme even.

 They don’t know how good a record like this can sound because they aren’t able to play it the way it needs to be played.

 To play this record right, you should have, at a minimum: